-The average price range to ship furniture locally is $75 to $250, while the average cost to ship furniture across the country ranges from $300 to $600.
+Local furniture shipping costs $75 to $250, while the average cost to ship furniture across the country ranges from $300 to $600.
 Naturally, larger shipments, white glove service, long distances, and other factors can increase the cost.
 Furniture movers sometimes combine several shipments which helps keep the shipping price low.

-To get a better idea of how much your furniture shipment may cost, have a look at our cost to ship furniture page.
+To get a better idea of how much shipping furniture costs, have a look at our cost to ship furniture page.
 There, you can view past furniture shipping transactions completed through uShip and get familiar with how we work.